Relations on $\overline{\mathcal{M}}_{g,n}$ and the negative $r$-spin Witten conjecture: Topological recursion and the spectral curve

 where $ o \in \Sigma $ is an arbitrary base-point for integration.
 The $ F_g $ are not covered by the results of \cref{thm:Eyn:DOSS} and hence we do not know whether the $ F_g $ are integrals of the CohFT associated to the spectral curve.
 However, in this section, we prove by direct calculation that in the case of the spectral curve for the deformed Theta class $ \mathcal S_\epsilon $ with $ r = 2 $, this is indeed the case.

 Recall from \cref{thm:dTheta} and the following \cref{rem:n=0} that the Teleman reconstruction theorem for the deformed Theta class $ \Theta^{r,\epsilon} $ does not hold for $ n = 0 $ and degree $ 3g-3 $.
-Moreover, in this case the $ F_g $ have been calculated explicitly in \cite{IKT19}, and thus we prove a conjecture of Kazarian--Norbury \cite{KN21} involving certain integrals of $\kappa$-classes over $\Mbar_g$.
+Moreover, in this case the $ F_g $ have been calculated explicitly in \cite{IKT19}, and thus we prove a conjecture of Kazarian--Norbury \cite{KN24} involving certain integrals of $\kappa$-classes over $\Mbar_g$.
+An independent proof of the same conjecture has been given in \cite{YZ} through the Hodge--BGW correspondence.

 \begin{proposition} The free energies of the topological recursion for the spectral curve $ \mathcal{S}_\epsilon $ with $ r = 2 $ for $ \epsilon \neq 0 $ are given by

 where $B_{2g}$ denotes the $(2g)$-th Bernoulli number. \end{proposition}